Learning how to make a lapbook and mini-books is a game-changer!

-And whenever you are using learning methods that are more effective, they save time.
-Saving time helps you have time to devote to other things!
+And whenever you are using more effective learning methods, they save time.
+Saving teaching time gives you more time for meal prepping, throwing in a load of laundry, or just cuddling your kids!
 Homeschool more effectively and you’ll have time to get everything else done, too.

-- Science: the topic was outer space and he had to read about planets, gravity, the sun, the U.S. Space Program, and the moon.
+- Science: the topic was outer space.
+To complete this lapbook, he had to read about planets, gravity, the sun, the U.S. Space Program, and the moon.

-- Language Arts: my son read a book about space and wrote a summary of it in the layered lapbook (the colored flaps)
+- Language Arts: my son wrote a summary of one of the books he read in the layered lapbook (the colored flaps)

-- Language Arts: there are single flaps in the book that have space vocabulary words and phrases on the outside, then you lift up the flap to see the definitions he wrote on the inside.
+- Language Arts: there are single flaps in the book that have vocabulary words and phrases about space on the outside, then you lift up the flap to see the definitions he wrote on the inside.

 - Math: he had to figure out how much he weighed on different planets and on the Earth’s moon.

-And it’s always a good idea to add a colorful and creative hands-on activity with your reading.
+And according to science, it’s always a good idea to add a colorful and creative hands-on activity whenever you can squeeze one in.
 Another benefit: graphic organizers such as lapbooks can be much less intimidating to a reluctant writer than staring at a blank page.

 1. Using one single piece of 8 1/2 x 11-inch colored paper, hold the base piece of paper vertically, then fold it in half lengthwise.

-2. Out of contrasting paper colors, construct a simple flower clearly showing the petals, leaves, stem, and roots, as shown in the picture on the far left.
+2. Out of contrasting paper colors, construct a simple flower clearly showing the petals, leaves, stem, and roots, as shown in the top picture above.

 3. After gluing the flower to the top half of the folded paper, cut through the flower and the top half of the paper, to the fold.
 Make three cuts so that the flower, leaves, stem, and roots each have their own section.

-4. On the inside of the flaps, label each section, as shown.
+4. On the inside of the flaps, label each section, as shown in the bottom picture above.

-5. Cut out another piece of light-colored paper that’s the same size of the right half of the paper shown above (the right side without the cuts).
+5. For an elementary student, you can add to this by having them cut out another piece of light-colored paper that’s the same size as the right half of the paper shown above (the right side without the cuts).
 Have your student write a short description of each flower ‘part’ on this separate piece of paper and then glue it onto the lapbook.
-(You might have to help with this part if you have a new writer.)
+(You might have to help with this part if you have a newer writer.)
+You could also make this copy work for your child.

 These pages and flaps can house mini-books, photos, drawings, vocabulary words, maps, and more.
 Anything you can think of, actually.